720kb/ndm/README.md

 You get notified as a process has finished.

+You can list all the packages inside a project in a friendly way; see the common informations about every single package installed in one click.

-You can edit project package.json in-place, "Snapshot" projects to try some changes (i.e: update pkgs, install new pkgs, delete pkgs, and so on..).
+You can edit project package.json in-place, "Snapshot" projects and revert them from the "History" to try any changes before the time (i.e: update pkgs, install new pkgs, delete pkgs, and so on..).

+Commit after commit, PR after PR, this list will get bigger we think.

 Forget not that: using ndm doesn't mean you can no longer use the Shell and viceversa.